kmax12/kmax12.github.io/content/posts/reading-audiobooks.md

 It's nearly undebatable that the best books are better than what I read on the internet on a typical day.
 It's also true that I haven't read most of the best books ever written.
 So, it follows that reading more books would be a good idea.

 Sometimes I literally read these books, and other times I listen to the audiobook version.
-When I take away something interesting from a book, it will often later come up in a conversation with others and I generally don't distinguish between "reading" and "listening" to the book at first.
+When I take away something interesting from a book, it will often later come up in a conversation with others.
+When this happens, I generally don't distinguish between "reading" and "listening" to the book at first.
 I will say, "I read recently…" even though I listened to the audiobook.

-Misusing the word "read" makes me feel uncomfortable.
+Misusing the word "read" in these situations makes me feel uncomfortable.
 On the other hand, saying I "listened to the audiobook" feels awkward in the heat of the conversation.
 So, I've often wondered, "is there anything wrong _with reading an audiobook?"._

-This might be a frivolous debate.
+This might all be a frivolous debate.
 Or, if the worst suspicions of one friend I spoke to are correct, society is hurtling towards a future where reading will have lost all meaning.

 In my opinion, the only way forward is to establish an etiquette for saying you read an audiobook, which I will attempt to document here.